-What advice would you give to organizations looking to get more from risk management?
+What advice would you give to organisations looking to get more from risk management?

 You need to challenge the status quo, as we have done at 4C Strategies.
 Simply lowering the likelihood of risks occurring isn’t the answer, especially as the reason a risk is identified in the first place is often because it already happened at some point.
 Instead, align your risks with risk appetite, and make sure you have adequate control of them.

-Is this what organizations can expect to do when using the new 4C Strategies model?
+Is this what organisations can expect to do when using the new 4C Strategies model?

 Is the model in use?